GreptimeTeam/docs/docs/user-guide/python-coprocessor/io.md

 The return types of function `return_vectors` is `(vector[i64], vector[str], vector[f64])`.

 But we must ensure that all these vectors returned by the function have the same length.
-Because when they are converted into rows, each row must have all the column values.
+Because when they are converted into rows, each row must have all the column values presented.

 Of course, we can return literal values, and they will be turned into vectors:
 ```python